panda3d/panda3d-docs/programming/tasks-and-events/event-handlers.rst

-Events occur either when the user does something (such as clicking a :ref:`mouse <mouse-support>` or pressing a :ref:`key <keyboard-support>`) or when sent by the script using ``messenger.send()``.
+Events occur either when the user does something (such as clicking a :ref:`mouse <mouse-support>` or pressing a :ref:`key <keyboard-support>`) or when sent by the script using :py:func:`messenger.send() <direct.showbase.Messenger.Messenger.send>`.
 When an event occurs, Panda's "messenger" will check to see if you have written an "event handler" routine.
 If so, your event handler will be called.
 The messenger system is object-oriented, to create an event handler, you have to first create a class that inherits from DirectObject.
 Your event handler will be a method of your class.

 Defining a class that can Handle Events
 ---------------------------------------

-The first step is to import class DirectObject:
+The first step is to import the :py:mod:`~direct.showbase.DirectObject` module:

 .. code-block:: python